 I knew I’d want to capture some amazing photos in Chefchaouen, I mean really who hasn’t seen all the gorgeous pictures of this town on Instagram.
 Since I knew it would be confusing to get around I hired a local photographer Mahmoud, of Chefchaoen Photographer to take our pictures.
 Being born and raised in Chefchaouen he knew how to get to all the insta famous spots plus some hidden gems that are rarely photographed.
 Hiring local photographers is one of my tips for taking perfect vacation photos.

 I found Mahmoud on Airbnb Experiences as I’ve previously had luck hiring a photographer this way on my solo trip to Puerto Rico.
 A two hour private session with Mohmoud cost $120.
 This price included 35 edited images and he got them two me within two days of our shoot.
-If you’ve never used Airbnb before, sign up here for up to $55 off your first experience.

 Like our matching outfits?
 Shop where we get all of our mommy and me clothes here.